10214951/papers/journal.md

 BBOA are important for the radiative effective but the magnitude and even direction are unclear see Haywood et al (2000).
+Our measurments set out to add to this body of knowledge using Mass Spectrometer data.